AndrewSotnikovEng/MainAcad/Project/README.md

         Way 2:

-        1. open terminal (cmd.exe for Windows or terminal for Linux)
+        1. Open terminal (cmd.exe for Windows or terminal for Linux)
-        2. Type absolute path to jar file, and run java like see below:
+        2. Type absolute path to jar file, and run java like shown below:

             java -jar "path_to_jar/SunriseAirport-1.0-SNAPSHOT-jar-with-dependencies.jar"